 I took all my self-irony pills in order to recover.
 How could I not remember my indulgence in this diagram proving the braininess / nerdiness of physicists (and philosophers) – and my straight As of course.
 Did I mention that I am not a high-powered executive today or an accomplished professor?
 So it is Dr. Jane speaking here.

 How could I not remember those enlightening anecdotes in David Goleman’s pop-psychology bestseller on EQ – emotional intelligence, first published in 1996.
-I enjoyed the story of two equally gifted students of mathematics, one becoming a rock star scientist, the other one becoming a mere computer consultant.
+He told the story of two equally gifted students of mathematics, one becoming a rock star scientist, the other one becoming a mere computer consultant.
 I have read this book in German, so I will not give you a verbatim quote translated back to English.
 Actually, Goleman said something like: He pretended / claimed to be happy as a computer consultant.
 It says a more about me than about Goleman that I can quote this from memory without touching the book.
 I could say a lot of things about the notion of pretense here, but I will not repeat my most recent loosely related rant.

 Goleman and Taleb both agree on the overarching role of intuition, thinking outside-the-box, gut feeling or whatever you call this.
 Luckily, Taleb is not concerned so much with proving which part of the brain is responsible for what because this is the part of pop-psy books I find incredibly boring.
-Nobody in his right mind would disagree (with the fact that interpersonal skills are important, not with my judgement of pop-psy books).
+Nobody in his right mind would disagree ( …. with the fact that interpersonal skills are important, not with my judgement of pop-psy books).

 Even I tend so say, my modest successes in Mediocristan are largely due to my social skills whereas technical skills are needed to meet the minimum bar.
 Mediocristan is Taleb’s world of achievements limited by natural boundaries, such as: You will not get rich by being paid on time and material.
 You might get rich in Extremistan, as a best selling author or musician, but you have to deal with the extremely low probability of such a Black Swan of a success.